Guidelines Regarding Funding Decisions

 - NIGMS staff may approve increases to the full-time training position (FTTP) level on a research training grant.
 A research training grant with a Council-recommended level of 15 FTTPs or less may receive one additional slot.
 A research training grant with a Council-recommended level of 16 FTTPs or more may receive up to two additional slots.

 - When the initial review group reduces the number of years requested by the applicant, NIGMS staff may restore up to one year without Council approval.

 - Support of Research in Well-Funded Laboratories

 Well-funded laboratories are defined as those with over $750,000 in direct costs for research support, including the pending application.

 The Council expects the Institute to employ its usual standards and consideration for funding as it handles renewal applications from well-funded laboratories.
-Staff will justify the rationale for continued support of Type 2 and Type 3 applications from well-funded laboratories.
+The expectation is that Type 2 applications from well-funded laboratories will be justified by staff as they consider funding decisions.
 Specific exceptions to this general policy will be discussed with the Council, and Institute staff will be guided by the sense of Council in making funding decisions.

 The Council expects the Institute to support new projects in well-funded laboratories only if they are highly promising and distinct from other funded work in the laboratory.
-The Instituteï¿½s default position is not to pay such applications.
-However, under special circumstances and with strong justification, staff may recommend overriding the default position.
+The Institute’s position is generally not to pay such applications.
+However, under special circumstances and with strong justification, staff may recommend overriding that position.
 In order for the application to be funded, the Council must concur with the recommendation.